-Most of the library encountered that the library automation work affected due to problem of un sufficient awareness of current technology like hardware, software issues.
+Most of the libraries maintain that library automation work is largely affected by the problem of insufficient awareness of current technology like hardware, software issues.
 The library defined clearly the goal and objective of the library automation and computerisation which is to provide wide access to digitized library collections, using computer based skills to dispense library services to the end-users.
 Library management decides on application software that could support integrated library management system.
 The application software to select must be assessed to determine its scope and capacity that will be suitable to achieve library goal.
 There are long lists of application software packages in the market.
 Few of these softwares are UNESCO micro CDS/ISIS, TINLIB, Konlib pro-library manager, X-lib, Alice for window, Integrated Library Software Koha, Greenstone, Glass e.t.c.
 Using a well-drawn parameters as given by Adekanye (2011) the software packages were assessed.